Wild-League/old-api/docs/database/post.md

 # Table Posts

-Represent a post posted by an account.
+Represent a post posted by an user.

 - Example of Announce: https://indieweb.social/users/ropoko/statuses/110232185728501358/activity